-The CARES Act Emergency Assistance Grant application is now available for Fall semester.
+The CARES Act Emergency Assistance Grant application is now closed.

 NOTE – The CARES Act funding allocation of 1,946,067 has been depleted.
-Your application for funding will be retained in case funds becomes available in the future.
+If you previously submitted an application for funding it will be retained in case funds become available in the future.
 Priority will be ranked based on date and time the application was submitted along with other eligibility requirements (registration, FAFSA completion, etc.).

 The COVID-19 pandemic has posed many challenges for our students and has resulted in additional financial hardship for some.
 The College has funding made available as a result of the federal government’s Coronavirus Aid, Relief, and Economic Security (CARES) Act to help Jackson College students who require assistance with expenses that impact their ability to continue their studies at the college.

 Examples of the types of expenses that could be funded through this emergency funding are child care, health care, mental health, food, textbooks/school supplies, utilities, housing, transportation and technology.
 The emergency grants provided through this process will not impact any other financial aid you may be receiving.

 Eligible students may apply one time per semester, for both Spring 2020 and Fall 2020 (Fall application opens 8/10/2020).
 Students must be enrolled in a financial aid eligible course at Jackson College, in the current semester, and be eligible for financial aid to apply.
 Eligibility for financial aid is determined by the results of a student filing a FAFSA (Free Application for Federal Student Aid) as well as demonstrating satisfactory academic progress.
 If you have not completed the Free Application for Federal Student Aid (FAFSA), the application is available at www.fafsa.ed.gov.